 She obtained a degree in Media Studies & Communication from the University of Westminster, which culminated in a thesis entitled The Songs We Didn’t Hear – the reasons behind and impact of European radio music policies.
 From 1998 to 2004, she contributed to Charlie Gillett’s Saturday Night show on BBC London. since 2002.
 From 2005 to 2012, she worked for Sveriges Radio as co-producer, together with Lennart Wretlind, of the acclaimed programme Klingan and the online global jukebox SR Världen.
 In 2012, Klingan was awarded Stora Radiopriset by Radioakademin.
 She has also compiled exclusive albums for Nascente/Demon Music Group.
 In 2013, she started Music for Museums, an enterprise that designs soundtracks for museum exhibitions and cultural spaces.

-She lives in Stockholm, from where she is tuned into the sounds from across Europe, the Atlantic, and beyond.
+She lives in Stockholm, Sweden, from where she is tuned into the sounds from around the world, and sometimes beyond.

 leftfield pop // funk // disco // soul // afro // tropical // jazz // rock’n’roll // roots reggae & ska // punk & rock

 “Great music from out there: the sound of DJ Aïcha”

 disco, funk, soul, afro, tropical, ska, punk, rock, leftfield pop, jazz, rock’n’roll, afrobeat, cumbia, karibisk, roots reggae, jamaicansk, afrikansk